CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

         add a horizontal rule
         after the horizontal rule add a paragraph with text © 2020 Techium, made with ♥ by students at Holberton School.
 W3C does not need to pass.

+Task 28 - Horizontal rule example
+    File 28-styleguide.html

+Copy the content of 26-styleguide.html into 28-styleguide.html

+    in main after Lists section
+        add a new line and a comment with the text Horizontal rule create a new section
+            create a header and inside it add a level 2 heading with the text Horizontal rule after the header create a div and put a horizontal rule in it